ramthescnd/blog/_posts/2022-02-12-first-post.md

 And the console is fixed, it's alive 🤖.

 I will make this console fully retro, I ordered a transparent blue shell.
-The one that came with the console is super scratched, like I cant even make it look good anymore.
+The one that came with the console is super scratched, like I couldn't even make it look good anymore.
 I also ordered a popular PSX modchip called the "xStation", and a custom 3D-printed SD-card mount.

 I will keep this post updated, and as soon as the parts arrive I will post pictures 😊!